alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

 .. code-block:: python

     handler = sb.lambda_handler()

+When using decorators, your request handlers are automatically recognized by the Skill Builder object instantiated at the top of the code.

 Preparing your code for AWS Lambda
 ----------------------------------

-Your code is now complete and we need to zip the files ready to upload to Lambda.
-If you followed these instructions, zip the content of the folder (not the folder itself) where you created the ``hello_world.py`` file.
+Your code is now complete and you need to create .zip files that contain the files ready to upload to Lambda.
+If you followed the instructions above, create a .zip file of the content of the folder (not the folder itself) where you created the ``hello_world.py`` file.
 Name the file ``skill.zip``.
 You can check the AWS Lambda docs to get more information on creating a
 `deployment package <https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html>`_.
-Before uploading the code to AWS Lambda, we need to Create an AWS Lambda function and the skill on the Alexa Developer Portal.
+Before uploading the code to AWS Lambda, you need to create an AWS Lambda function and create the skill on the Alexa Developer Portal.

 Creating an AWS Lambda function
 -------------------------------